-The assistance provided to primary producers under WANDRRA is managed by the Department of Primary Industries and Regional Development (DPIRD).
+Assistance provided to primary producers under DRFAWA is managed by the Department of Primary Industries and Regional Development (DPIRD).

 For full details and application forms refer to the DPIRD website.

 Interest rate subsidy

 An interest rate subsidy may be available to primary producers for new loans to repair/replace assets that have been damaged or destroyed as a direct result of an eligible disaster, and for which this DRFAWA assistance measure has been activated.

 The loan must be provided by an Authorised Deposit Taking Institution (ADTI)

 The funds can be used to repair damage caused by the eligible disaster event, for carry on purposes to implement the next season's production program, and/or to replace livestock lost in the disaster.

 Primary producers must demonstrate, to the satisfaction of DPIRD that funds are not available from within their own resources.
 It would be expected that primary producers would have committed all liquid assets and credit sources for normal operation of the business, and will need to access extra borrowings to recover from the disaster.
 This will be assessed mainly from the Statement of Assets and Liabilities as at the time of application, with reference to the applicant if additional information is required.
 An increase in the level of agreed borrowing would likely qualify for the interest subsidy support.

 DRFAWA provides an interest rate subsidy, currently set at 4 per cent with the subsidy payments:

 - Capped at a maximum of $6,000 (being 4 per cent of a loan maximum of $150,000); and